Helping Your Team Unplug During Their Time Off

 One of the things I appreciate most about working at Float are the expectations we set for each other.
 When our teammates are on leave, we expect them to refrain from replying to our messages or to be available in any capacity.
 This enables us to go offline with confidence and trust.

 We also incorporate these expectations into our everyday work practices and communication.
 For example:

 - Slack statuses: Team members often use the 🌴 or ⛔ emoji as a quick visual reminder that they are on holiday.

 - Reminder messages: Managers or team members will send a Slack message that they’re taking leave, or Glenn will sometimes remind the team to check Float for the team’s latest avails in his weekly newsletter.

-- Considerate communication: Some team members preface messages with For when you're back, or This is urgent.
+- Considerate communication: Some team members preface messages with For when you're back, or This isn't urgent.
 It's a small yet meaningful way to let the person know that you don't expect them to respond when they're on leave and to help them understand what is and isn't a priority when they get back.

 5. Allow time for catching up on what’s been missed

 One of the hesitations people have with fully switching off is that they don’t want to fall behind on work and have to play catch-up when they return.

 Supporting your team means allowing them to disconnect without fear or anxiety.
 This requires understanding that upon their return to work, they’ll need some time to get back into the swing of things.

 Returning from leave can feel overwhelming and stressful—especially when you first log on and see what’s been missed!
 It’s natural to want to jump into every task straight away.
 Encouraging your team (and yourself) to be critically considerate with what work to prioritize and realistic with their time can help counterbalance some of the stress and ensure that folks aren’t working overtime to get back on track.